 The product, which is manufactured in China, has been involved in five reports of the throttle pedal sticking, resulting in two crashes and one incident of minor injuries.

-Questions about a Navitas Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Navitas Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a recalled Navitas utility vehicle chassis, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.